 6) Having compassion for yourself or the other in this moment (recognizing the imperfections of being human and offering some forgiveness, compassion, and understanding for them, and for the impatient part of you).

 As you can see, expectations are a huge part of this practice.
 It often makes tons of sense to take a look at our expectations, and see if it makes sense to tweak some, shift others, or simply dump some.
 The bottom line is instead of expecting things to go as we think they should, we should expect and be emotionally prepared for the exact opposite.

 To take a deeper dive and increase your emotional intelligence, you may want to consider enrolling in the online course Lunch Break Therapy.

 Feeling better (emotional intelligence) is a skill.
 Keep practicing.
 I hope you enjoyed this!
-Robert is an English speaking psychotherapist in Vietnam, available for online or in-person sessions.
+Robert is an English speaking psychotherapist (similar to a psychologist) in Vietnam, available for online or in-person sessions.

 To support more ad-free content like this, you can buy me a coffee!